blackears/blenderUvTools/README.md

 Creates a control that allows you to perform a UV planar projection in the viewport.

+Click and drag handles to resize, translate or rotate the control.
+Hold **shift** when dragging scale handles for uniform scaling.
+Hold **control** when rotating to snap rotations to increments of 15 degrees.

 ##### UV Plane Project
 Start the plane project tool.